 ORAISON H. LARMON is a doctoral student in the Department of Information Studies at the University of California, Los Angeles.
 Previous to pursuing doctoral studies, they worked in the archives at the Hemispheric Institute of Performance and Politics at New York University.
 Through archival studies and performance studies, Larmon’s research examines how bodies are records that enact broader archival discourses.
 Their research addressing the practical, theoretical, and methodological challenges of archiving performance art has been presented at The New School, Pratt Institute, and New York University, among other institutions.
 Larmon is editor of Franklin Furnace: Performance & Politics (HemiPress, 2018). https://www.oraisonlarmon.info/

-MARIKA CIFOR is Assistant Professor in the Information School at the University of Washington.
+MARIKA CIFOR is an Assistant Professor in the Information School at the University of Washington.
 Previously, she was Assistant Professor of Information and Library Science at the University of Indiana, Bloomington and Consortium for Faculty Diversity Postdoctoral Fellow in Gender, Sexuality, and Women’s Studies at Bowdoin College.
 In 2017 she received her PhD from the Department of Information Studies at the University of California, Los Angeles.
 Marika’s interdisciplinary scholarship focuses on developing complex understandings of how marginalized individuals and communities come to define themselves, their social groups and movements, and their past, present and future through archives, new media, and data produced within digital cultures. https://marikacifor.com

 GRACEN BRILMYER is an Assistant Professor in the School of Information Studies at McGill University where they focus on the history of natural history museums and archives.
 Brilmyer’s research uses disability studies as a critical lens to trace how disabled and racialized bodies get conflated with animality within natural history and how biological collections can be politicized as colonial tools.
 More broadly, they are interested in how, historically, archives have been wielded as interments of power to categorize, contain and control disabled people. http://gracenbrilmyer.